SydneyM123/tello-code-execution-config/README.md

 ## Running the Jenkins container

 1. Open a terminal and go to the init directory located in this repository (tello-code-execution-config)
-2. Change the Dockerfile that applies to your system to 'Dockerfile' without the OS.
+2. Change the Dockerfile (the one that applies to your system) to 'Dockerfile' without the OS.
 3. Build the Dockerfile for Jenkins:
 ```
 docker build -t jenkins .